example42/puppet-playground/README.md

 ## PLAY WITH PUPPET

-You can work and run puppet apply directly from the test box:
+You can test and apply code directly from the VM:

         vagrant ssh test-centos6